-For outdoors, enter the floor number "0" basically.
+For outdoors, enter the floor number above the ground "0" basically.
 For a pedestrian deck and a pedestrian crossing bridge, enter "1."
-For indoor facilities, enter a floor number in the said building: "1" for the first floor, "-1" for the underground, and a number in steps of 0.1 for a location between floors if any.
-When specifying a floor number in steps of 0.1, the larger the number, the higher the floor.
-If there is one location between floors, basically enter numbers in steps of 0.5, such as "1.5" and "2.5."
+For one of the multiple floors in a building, enter a number in steps of 1.
+For indoor facilities, enter a floor number in the said building: "1" for the first floor, "-1" for the first basement.
+If there is one location between floors, basically enter numbers in steps of 0.5.
+However, numbers in steps of 0.1 may also be entered.
+For example, enter "1.5" for all of the landings on a flight of stairs between the first and second floors.
+When specifying a floor number in steps of 0.1, enter an arbitrary number according to the number of landings, e.g., "1.5" for one landing or "1.3" and "1.7" for more than two landings.
+If location information codes are used as node and link IDs, however, set floor numbers in steps of 0.5 because intermediate layers are defined in 0.5 steps.